 For crystals, the bonds are not as clear in their solid state structures.
-In such cases, the value of the coordination number of the central atom equals the total number of neighboring atoms to the atom in question.
+In such cases, the value of the coordination number of the central atom equals the total number of neighbouring atoms to the atom in question.

-The total number of neighboring atoms to a specific atom in a crystal depends on the location of the atom in the crystal.
+The total number of neighbouring atoms to a specific atom in a crystal depends on the location of the atom in the crystal.
 Therefore, there are 2 different measures for ligancy in the case of crystals, namely the bulk coordination number and the surface coordination number.

 In the case of coordination complexes, only the sigma bonds between the ligands and the central atom are counted in the calculation of the coordination number of the central atom.
 Pi bonds are disregarded in this calculation.